Tainger/jiazhiyuans/README.md

 I have many ideas to realize, and try to find more people who appreciate with web3 Analysis to join us！

-You need React, JAVA, Spark or even printing Hello world, we are welcome！
+React, JAVA, Spark or even printing Hello world, we all welcome！

 - 🔭 你好呀